Skip to main content

 Client Label: Window Frame

-When your customer views the estimate, they will only see the description "Window Frame."
-However, when you're in the process of creating the estimate, you'll have full visibility to see the specific details, such as "6 x 1 Window."
+When your customer views the estimate, they will only see "Window Frame."
+However, when you're in the process of creating the estimate, you'll see the specific details - "6 x 1 Window."

 Rate Calculation

-• We highly recommend using hours as one of the variables.
-This way, you can easily figure out the number of hours needed for a particular surface.
-If you're interested in mastering time-based estimating +Learn more here.
+• Variables: Input the two variables that will determine the time or price for a surface to be painted (it's also possible to use one variable, though two is most common).
+We recommend using hours as one of the variables as you can easily figure out the number of hours needed for a particular surface.
+Learn more about time-based estimating here >

-• You can set different rates for varying numbers of coats.
-Just keep in mind that the rate you input will be for the total number of coats, not just the additional coat.
-So, for example, if you have a 2-coat rate, that covers both the first and second coat. +Learn more here.
+• Coats: You can set different rates for different numbers of coats, but keep in mind that the rate you input will be for the total number of coats, not just the additional coat.
+So if you have a 2-coat rate, that covers both the first and second coat.
+Learn more here >

-• Select a default number of coats for the rate.
-It will automatically use this coat number, but you're always free to adjust it within the estimate. +Learn more here
+• Default Coats: Select a default number of coats for the rate.
+When creating an estimate, this coat number will automatically appear, but you're able to adjust this directly within the estimate.
+Learn more here >

-For time-based estimating, you'll be working with measurements like sqft/hr, lnft/hr, or hr/item.
-In this example, let's say you're focusing on walls, and you've set it up as sqft (walls) per hr.
-So, for instance, you can paint 125 sqft (1 coat) per hour on walls.
-When it comes to 2 coats, the rate adjusts to 85 sqft/hr since you'll be covering a bit less surface while using the same amount of time (1 hr).
+If you can paint 125 sqft (1 coat) per hour on walls, when it comes to 2 coats, the rate adjusts to 85 sqft/hr since you'll be covering a bit less surface while using the same amount of time (1 hr).

 1 coat: 0.5 hr/item (30 min)